PSCP-ARABIC-CODIN/PSCP_IT_ticket/README.md

 # IT TICKET BOT

 ## DEPENDENCIES
-for develop and running this project the packages below this should be installed
+For develop and running this project the packages below this should be installed

-### First step
+### First step ( •̀ ω •́ )y

-to start developing the project.
-Installing "poetry" is recommmend for this project to prevent something like "Its work on my machine but not others".
+To start developing the project.
+Installing "poetry" is recommmend for this project to prevent something like<br>**"Its work on my machine but not others."**

-### Installing poetry
+### Installing poetry ✍️(◔◡◔)
 To install poetry run the command below<br>

 **Window**